Good quality seed: the basis for good production and better yield in the cultivation of native potatoes and Andean tubers

 Context of the story

-Family farming (FF) is key to eradicating hunger and proposing changes to more sustainable farming systems.
+Family farming (FF) is key to eradicating hunger and proposing changes towards more sustainable agricultural systems.
 In Latin America, 80% of farms belong to FF.
-Within FF of high Andean regions, potatoes (S. tuberosum), ulluco (U. tuberosus), oca (O. tuberosa) and mashua (T. tuberosum) are essential for food security, as they are an accessible source of calories, vitamins and antioxidants.
-Among the difficulties that RTA cultivation presents in countries such as Bolivia and Colombia, is the low yield, particularly of traditional varieties.
-One of the causes of low yield is poor seed quality.
-In Bolivia and Colombia, on average only 2% of farmers use good quality seed to establish their crops
+Within FF in the high Andean regions, potato (S. tuberosum) and mashua (T. tuberosum) are essential for food security as they are an accessible source of calories, vitamins, and antioxidants.
+Among the difficulties faced in the cultivation of root and tuber crops (RTC) in countries like Bolivia and Colombia are low yields, particularly of traditional varieties.
+One cause of the low yield is poor seed quality and inadequate cultural practices

 The implemented initiative

-Through strategies of Participatory Rural Innovation, this platform seeks to improve the system of potato and Andean tubers production of small producers in Bolivia and Colombia, with the use of seeds of good genetic and phytosanitary quality.
-The seed is expected to be available continously for small farmers, without relying on third parties to supply it.
-The adoption of IPDM strategies in crops aims to achieve a decrease in the use of agrochemicals, which will positively impact the environmental sustainability of production systems.
+Through Participatory Rural Innovation strategies, this platform seeks to improve the production system of potatoes and Andean tubers for small producers in Bolivia and Colombia by using seed of good genetic and phytosanitary quality and implementing Integrated Crop Management (ICM) strategies.
+Currently, the seed is available to small farmers without relying on third parties for supply.
+By adopting ICM strategies in cultivation, the use of agrochemicals has decreased, positively impacting the environmental and economic sustainability of the production systems.

-The use of good quality seed, the adoption of IPDM strategies and the socio-organizational strengthening, improve the yield of potato crops and Andean tubers in family farming
+The use of good quality seed, the adoption of IPDM strategies and socio-organizational strengthening improve the yield of potato crops and Andean tubers in family farming

 The technological solution

-With the strengthening of the community fabric of the families participating in the project, it is hoped to improve the system of potato and Andean tubers production of small producers, encouraging the use of seeds of good genetic and phytosanitary quality.
-In Colombia, the production of native potato seed will be implemented in a "pilot laboratory" managed by farmers trained in the use of biotechnological tools for in vitro tissue culture.
-In Bolivia, the cleaning of the seed through in vitro tissue culture will be carried out by the UMSS, which, in association with the municipality of Sacaba, will be responsible for the continuous supply of seed to farmers in the area.
-Likewise, it is expected that with the adoption by farmers of agro-ecological designs and the incorporation of different strategies in IPDM programs in their crops, the use of agrochemicals decrease, which will positively impact the environmental and economic sustainability of crops.
+With the strengthening of the community fabric of the families participating in the project, the production system of potatoes and Andean tubers for small producers has been improved, encouraging the use of seeds with good genetic and phytosanitary quality.
+The adoption of Integrated Crop Management (ICM) strategies has led to a reduction in the use of agrochemicals, positively impacting the environmental and economic sustainability of the crops.
+In Colombia, seeds of native and commercial varieties are being produced in a "low-cost pilot laboratory" managed by rural women trained in the use of biotechnological tools for in vitro tissue culture.
+In Bolivia, the cleaning and multiplication of seeds through in vitro tissue culture and the Autotrophic Hydroponic System is carried out by UMSS, who, in partnership with the municipality of Sacaba, provide a continuous supply of seeds to local farmers.

 "Through the recovery and conservation of native potatoes and Andean tubers we want to strengthen the food security of our community"